Center of luxury and lifestyle in Cascais e Estoril

 The Estoril promenade runs along the southern edge of Estoril.
 It features a bevy of waterfront bars that open until the wee hours of the morning.

 Each spring, Cascais and Estoril host Carnival parties to kick off the Easter holidays.
-Estoril also welcomes crafters to its annual handcraft festival, the oldest such festival in Portugal.
+Estoril also welcomes crafters to its annual handcraft festival, the oldest festival of its kind in Portugal.

 At the end of each summer, locals celebrate the Sea Festival.
 This is a centuries-old celebration that pays homage to the town’s proximity and reliance on the water.

-As a respite for beach lovers and city dwellers alike, Estoril and Cascais properties bring the best of these two worlds together in a creative and cultural marriage.
+As a respite for beach lovers and city dwellers alike, Cascais and Estoril properties bring the best of these two worlds together in a creative and cultural marriage.

 Hero picture by Boris Dzhinagarov